federicaagostini/opa-demo/README.md

 ### Data API

 The data API allows to manage documents in OPA.
-An OPA document includes an object of the `data.jaml` file.
+An OPA document includes an object of the `data.jaml` file content.
 The permitted operations are (for more information, see the [Data API](https://www.openpolicyagent.org/docs/rest-api#data-api) OPA documentation):
 * `GET /v1/data/{path:.+}` to get the `data` object
 * `PUT /v1/data/{path:.+}` to create or entirely update the `data` object
 * `PATCH /v1/data/{path:.+}` to update the `data` object with input encoded as JSON Patch ([RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902))